Skip to Site Header Skip to Main Content Skip to Footer

 Making a sleep resolution is a great way to focus on well-being and healthier habits in the new year.
 Sleep is vital for bodily systems to function optimally.
 It enhances cognition and memory, strengthens physical health, and improves emotional well-being.

 Sleep is essential to success.
-It creates energy to work out, increases work efficiency, encourages new ideas, and encourages weight loss.
+Achieving enough quality sleep creates energy to work out, increases work efficiency, encourages new ideas, and supports weight loss.

 Research indicates that good rest boosts self-regulation, allowing one to remain committed to objectives.
 [1] Even forming steady sleep patterns can bolster self-control and aid in pursuing ambitions, especially when facing a challenge.
 [2] Additionally, getting quality sleep has been shown to help with additional New Year’s goals.